Fri 6 Mar 2020, SJE Arts at St John the Evangelist Church

 ‘Rise’ Jess’s first recording with Decca was released on 26 April 2019 and instantly took the No.1 spot in the classical charts.
 Another first for Jess, the youngest saxophonist to achieve this fame.

-Jess is joined by her regular accompanist, the talented pianist Zeynep Ozsüca, their programme an exciting mix of new work and some of Jess’s ‘signature’ pieces.
+Jess will be accompanied by the talented pianist James Baillieu, their programme an exciting mix of new work and some of Jess’s ‘signature’ pieces.

 Duration: 1 hour 50mins with interval